TaiwoG1/AzureHubAndSpoke/README.md

 </b2>

 <h2>Summary</h2>
-This project serves as a comprehensive proof-of-concept for a secure Azure landing zone.
+This project serves as a comprehensive proof of concept for a secure Azure landing zone.
 It bridges the gap between basic cloud connectivity and enterprise-grade networking by incorporating manual routing, centralized monitoring, and automated incident response. <br />

 For a detailed breakdown of the technical implementation, specific configurations, and in-depth analysis, please refer to the [Full Project Report](https://github.com/TaiwoG1/) <br />